biosp4rk/mzmr/readme.txt

 -----------
 6. Text
 -----------
-You can randomize various text thought the game.
+You can randomize various text throughout the game.
 The text is read from the files in the Text folder.
 To create custom strings, simply edit one of the files.
 Each string must be on it's own line.
 Special bracketed expressions are allowed for formatting control (invalid expressions will be ignored):
 [NEWLINE] - creates a line break
 [WEAPON] - inserts a random weapon name